 Once the rack is in the pan, add the remaining chopped vegetables.
 Set the turkey on top of the rack.
 (If you haven't spread the outside of the bird with butter yet, do this now.)
 Add about a half an inch stock or water to the roasting pan; this will keep the oven moist and add flavor to the pan drippings.

 Roast the Turkey

-Letting the turkey rest not only gives you time to finish the gravy and the remainder of the meal but also allows the juices in the turkey to redistribute, which is the secret to moist, tender meat.
+Letting the turkey rest not only gives you time to make the gravy and finish the remainder of the meal, but it also allows the juices in the turkey to redistribute, which is the secret to moist, tender meat.
 The ideal resting time is 30 to 40 minutes.
 Don't worry, it won't get cold—a 20-pound turkey will stay hot for at least 30 minutes.

 Carving the bird is an involved process that is best accomplished on a cutting board, preferably one with a well to catch any liquid, using a large, sharp knife.
 The first step is to remove the legs by slicing through the skin between the body and the leg joint while pulling the leg away; the joint should pop out.
 Then cut off both pieces of breast meat by slicing close to the breast bone and pulling away each section of meat.
 Place on the cutting board and slice pieces against the grain.
 Next, separate the drumsticks from the thighs, remove the bones from the thighs, and carve the meat.
 Finally, remove the wings, separate the drumette from the wingette, and cut off the wingtips.

 How to Store Leftovers